reviewdog/action-trivy/README.md

 ### `trivy_version`

 Optional.
-The version of tfsec to install.
+The version of trivy to install.
 The default is `latest`.

 ### `trivy_flags`